brown-ccv/gh-actions/alex-recommends/README.md

 ## Example `workflow.yml`

-This workflow runs when a PR is made to the `develop` branch.
-It then adds the appropriate checklists, if checklists have not previously been added.
+This workflow runs when a PR is made.
+It then comments with the results of `alex` or updates a past comment, if available (based on `message_id`).

 ```
 name: Alex Recommends